 We will evaluate exchange rates on an ongoing basis.
 If significant exchanges in rates cause our converted prices to be unfair to creators or members, we will update our converted prices.

 The rounding difference goes to the creator.

-To avoid inundating creators with notifications, we do not notify you when a patron changes their currency.
-You can check the currency choice of your patron in Patron Relationship Manager by downloading the .csv available to you.
+To avoid inundating creators with notifications, we do not notify you when a member changes their currency.
+You can check the currency choice of your member in the Relationship Manager by downloading the .csv available to you.